esphome/esphome-docs/guides/faq.rst

 ----------------------------------------------

 First, a fair warning that the latest bleeding edge version is not always stable and might have issues.
-If you find some, please do however report them if you have time :)
+If you find some, please do however report them.

 To install the dev version of ESPHome: